andyhorn/simple_routes/README.md

 For example, say you have a route that requires a user ID.
 First, define an enum value that represents the "userId" parameter.

-While you can define these parameters using a String with a colon (`:`) prefix, it is recommended to define them as enum values and use the `.prefixed` and `.name` getters.
+While you can define these parameters using a String with a colon (`:`) prefix, it is recommended to define them as enum values and use the `.template` and `.name` getters.

 ```dart
 enum RouteParams {